McRaeAlex/AlpineToast/README.md

 ## To do:

+* Evalate different ways of adding a progress bar and cancellation
 * Progress Bar
 * Early cancellation with button
 * TailWindCSS config
 * VanillaCSS config for non tailwind users
+* Write hooks which make sure before the package it uploaded to github it passes test cases and it builds so people have access to the compiled code

 ## Install